magnus-haw/weave-segmentation/README.md

 segmentation of woven materials

 ## Python environment:
+Python 3.7 using openCV 4.2.0, Keras 2.3.1, numpy 1.18, and TensorFlow 2.1
-Defined in conda-env.txt.
+Full conda environment defined in conda-env.txt.
 To clone the environment use:
 ```
 conda create --name cnn --file conda-env.txt
 ```